 I got two points.

-If somebody doesn't want to get out of their car, then the officers at this point, if they'll do the simple thing, I think it would stop a lot of this craziness or help it is when they say, nope, I'm a I'm not getting out of the car, all that jazz, fine.
+As far as people being in fear and don't want to get out of their car and comply like you should is okay, if somebody doesn't want to get out of their car, then the officers at this point, if they'll do the simple thing, I think it would stop a lot of this craziness or help it.

-Officer says to them, then be prepared for 30 minutes to how many other hours it may take.
+Officer says to them, Then be prepared for 30 minutes to how many other hours it may take.

-I'm gonna call a supervisor.
+I'm going to call a supervisor.

 I don't care how many supervisors they have to hire.